-As fanfiction goes, I like active and layered characters with strong personalities, interactions rather than monologues and complex plots.
+As fanfiction (or any fiction) goes, I like active and complex characters with strong personalities, interactions rather than monologues, and layered plots.
 The devil is in the details, show you know who and what you're writing about.
 Show you know where the story is going with foreshadowing and clever twists.

 Don't tell me the moon is shining, show me the glint of light on broken glass.
 Anton Chekhov

 I am highly suspicious of mistakes in summaries because it shows you probably haven't bothered to spell and grammar check your writing at all.
 If the summary is 'it's better than it sounds' or some variant, I won't read.
 It's like someone who shows up on a date in ugly clothes and says 'give my personality a chance'.
 Please make an effort, it doesn't have to be perfect.

 My first foray in the Hunger Games world and the first piece of writing I exposed to public scrutiny.
 Twenty-four teenagers, willing and unwilling, are thrust in the 63rd Hunger Games.
 The Gamemakers have set the scene: a televised arena of stone, ice and ghost-lights.
 Behind the scenes, Capitol sponsors send money to whomever they find the most entertaining, leaving boring tributes to their tragic fates.
 Every single teenager, and most of all the trained Careers, knows they must offer their audience a riveting show.